eclipse-esmf/esmf-semantic-aspect-meta-model/documentation/decisions/0003-meta-model-specification.md

 ### Consequences

-* Good, because validation rules can implemented declaratively and programming language agnostically
+* Good, because validation rules can implemented declaratively and programming language agnostically.
 * Bad, because SHACL rules in themselves are no replacement for an additional textual specifciation.
   Development of the overall specifciation must take care to keep the textual specifciation and the formal specifciation in sync.